do-community/demo-app/README.md

 While it's really cool that you have a running application on your DigitalOcean account, you should probably tear it down.
 Though the resources it uses are relatively inexpensive, it _does_ actually cost money!

+When we launched the application, we copied a cleanup script onto the bastion server - [statuspage-destroy.sh](./statuspage-destroy.sh).
+If you look at the script, you'll see that the destruction is coordinated with Terraform.
+Terraform knows of all resources it originally created through its state file - which we've stored in DigitalOcean Spaces.
+It will not affect any other resourses associated with your account.

-When we launched the application, we created a cleanup script on the bastion server.
-To destroy your status page application infrastructure, connect to your bastion server and execute it:
+When you're ready to destroy your status page application, you must connect to your bastion server and execute it:

 ```
 ssh root@<bastion-ip>

-./statuspage-demo/cleanup.sh
+./statuspage-demo/statuspage-destroy.sh
 ```

 All that will be left at this point is the bastion server itself.
 To destroy the bastion server,